Joint Economics-Statistics Major

 - Math AP/IB/GCE credits *must* appear in your SSOL transcript in order for the department to credit you with the completion of Math V1101-V1102.

-- Transfer credits for Math must be approved in writing by the math department.
+- Transfer credits and High School credits for Math must be approved in writing by the math department.
 See the Transfer Credit Information page for detailed information.

 - Transfer credits for STAT W1211 must be approved in writing by the statistics department.
 See the Transfer Credit Information page for detailed information.